Graph Automorphism Shuffles from Pile-Scramble Shuffles: Introduction

 \subsection{Contribution}

-In this article, we show that a class of \emph{graph shuffles} can be achieved by the use of PSSs only.
-Let $G$ be a directed graph.
+In this \md{paper}, we show that \emph{graph shuffles} can be \md{implemented} with PSSs.
+Let $G$ be a directed graph\footnote{\md{We regard undirected graphs as directed graphs by identifying each undirected edge with two directed edges with opposite directions.}}.
 A graph shuffle for $G$ is a shuffle that arranges a sequence of cards according to an automorphism of $G$ chosen uniformly at random.
 Our main contribution is to construct a card-based protocol that achieves a graph shuffle for any graph $G$.
 We call this a \emph{graph shuffle protocol for $G$}.
-The number of cards in our protocol is $2(n+m)$, where $n$ and $m$ are the numbers of vertices and arrows of $G$, respectively.
-All shuffles in our protocol are PSSs.
+The number of cards in our protocol is $2(n+m)$, where $n$ and $m$ are the numbers of vertices and \md{edges} of $G$, respectively. \md{The number of shuffles (i.e., PSSs) in our protocol is $|\f{Deg}_G|+1$, where $\f{Deg}_G$ is the set of vertex degree of $G$ (see Section \ref{ss:graph}).} \md{We remark that our protocol has one drawback: it requires to compute a graph isomorphism between $G$ and its isomorphic graph $G'$.
+In general, computing a graph isomorphism is a complex computational task (see also Remark \ref{rem:iso}).
+We conjecture that computing a graph isomorphism is inherent in implementing a graph shuffle.
+We left it as an open problem whether computing a graph isomorphism can be removed or not.}

-We note that a class of graph shuffles captures a lot of natural shuffles.
-Indeed, a RC, a RBC, and a PSS are special cases of graph shuffles.
-Thus, a straightforward corollary of our main result is that a RC can be done by PSSs only.
-Since a PSS can be quickly done by RCs (cf. see Cr\'{e}peau and Kilian \cite{Kilian93}'s idea for generating a random fixed-free permutation), this shows that PSS and RC are essentially equivalent from the viewpoint of feasibility.